hansake/Z80_Computer/README.md

 - a reset circuit using LM555 (and a transistor to invert the reset signal)
 - some resistors and capacitors

+An interface to a microSD memory card using SPI was added, but not testsed yet.

 A test program to verify the operation of the board is also available.

 Also a simple monitor with Xmodem upload to RAM was added.